Towards AI Forensics: Did the Artificial Intelligence System Do It?: Grey Box Analysis

+We focus on grey box analysis for two reasons: (i) It is particularly interesting for forensics since often an investigator has access to a system but not to its source code, and (ii) `grey boxes' are not well-studied, e.g., techniques for XAI either assume black-box access or white-box access.
+We focus on data-driven attacks as they are appealing from an attacker's perspective: They can leverage the AI's strength to learn from samples rather than being forced to explicitly code ``malicious behavior''.

-As available evidence, we consider all three models:\\ For the \emph{black-box model}, we assume that inputs can be fed into the system to obtain outputs.
-For \emph{grey-box model}, we additionally assume a coarse understanding of the model, i.e.~it is a layered architecture consisting of common layers like convolutional, relu and batchnorm layers.
-Furthermore, we assume memory locations of variables (inputs and outputs of neurons) remain fixed.
+\textbf{Grey box access to system internals:} For the \emph{grey box model}, activations of neurons can be obtained for multiple layers at once for a given input.
+We assume a coarse understanding of the model, i.e., it is a layered architecture consisting of common layers like convolutional, relu, and batchnorm layers.
 We assume that we can interpret memory cells as values.
-We consider a \emph{binary} model, where we only know if a value is 0 or not.
-Lastly, we assume that memory cells can be assigned as belonging to a more lower or more upper layer.
-This is reasonable since data is processed using a fixed set of operations in a fixed order, i.e. in deep learning, one layer after the other is evaluated.
-Concretely, we assume that if we want to access layer $i$, we obtain a set of values that appears to be a random permutation of three consecutive layers including values of the layer $i$, which is of interest.
-Knowing the exact layer would be helpful, but knowing whether values stems from a layer close to input or output might already be sufficient for investigation.\\ For the \emph{white-box model} we assume that the type of system is known, it is open-source and training data is publicly available.
-An attacker employs the given or similar training data to fit the same or a similar model.
-Therefore, investigators cannot be sure what model and training data is used exactly.
+This might be possible since memory cells typically only hold a few standard data types, such as float32 and float64.
+We assume that the memory location of inputs and outputs of a neuron, i.e., a feature, remains fixed.
+Lastly, memory cells can be assigned to a lower or upper layer.
+This is reasonable since data is processed using a fixed set of operations in a fixed order (in DL one layer after the other is evaluated).
+To access outputs of layer $i$ for input $X$, we access a set of memory cells $M$, yielding a set of activation values $M(X)$.
+The number of values $|M|$ is the same for each $X$ and are indexed as $M_j(X)$ with $j \in [0,|M|-1]$.
+These values appear to be a random permutation of outputs of three consecutive layers, including layer $i$, which is of interest.
+Memory access patterns have also been used in reverse engineering of DL \cite{hua18}.